Irreversibility and randomness: Irreversibility of the Boltzmann equation

-Furthermore, one has to get rid of the distributional character of $f_N(t,\mathbf{z};\, \mathbf{z}_1, \ldots ,\mathbf{z}_{N})$ in $\mathbf{z}$ by smearing.
-Using \er{deff2}, which contains \er{deff} as a special case for $t=0$, the pairing of $f_N$, seen as a distribution in $\mathbf{z}$ keeping $(\mathbf{z}_1, \ldots ,\mathbf{z}_{N})$ fixed, with a test function $h\in C_b(\R^{2d})$, is:\footnote{Since in our case $f_N$ is a distribution of order zero, i.e., a measure, one does not need smooth test functions.} where the middle notation would be the more official one, but in what follows we prefer the more informal left-hand side (which avoids brackets).
+But to be precise, one has to get rid of the distributional character of $f_N(t,\mathbf{z};\, \mathbf{z}_1, \ldots ,\mathbf{z}_{N})$ in $\mathbf{z}$ by smearing.
+Using \er{deff2}, the pairing of $f_N$, seen as a distribution in $\mathbf{z}$ keeping $(\mathbf{z}_1, \ldots ,\mathbf{z}_{N})$ fixed, with a test function $h\in C_b(\R^{2d})$, is given by:\footnote{Since in our case $f_N$ is a distribution of order zero, i.e., a measure, one does not need \emph{smooth} test functions.} where the middle notation would be the more official one, but in what follows we prefer the more informal left-hand side (which avoids brackets).
 The limit $f_N \to f$ then reads